frankliu197/Git-tutorial/GIT.md

 ```

 # Committing
 A *commit* is the technical term for taking a snapshot of your code; that is, git will backup the current state of the code.
-In the git graph, each of the circles represent a commit.
+In the commit graph, each of the circles represent a commit.

 Let's say the developer has finished coding the plus sign functionality of the project through coding a file called *addition.txt*.
 To save or commit the changes to the project, including the changes to *addition.txt*, use:
+(Remember that all lines starting with a **#** are comments)
 ```
-$ # Commands are: git add .
+# Commands are: git add .
-$ # and: git commit -m "<message>"
+# and: git commit -m "<message>"
-$
 $ git add .
 $ git commit -m "Coded addition.txt"
 ```
-The first command, <code>git add .</code>, will be explained in Staging; for now, treat it as a mandatory command to execute before git commit.
-The git commit will take a snapshot of your current code with your custom commit name, which in this case is *Coded addition.txt*.
-Executing these commands will result in the first commit on the git graph.
+The first command, <code>git add .</code>, will be explained in Staging; for now, treat it as a mandatory command to execute before <code>git commit</code>. <code>git commit</code> will take a snapshot of your current code with your custom commit name, which in this case is *coded addition.txt*, resulting in the first commit on the commit graph.

 <img src="addition graph.png" alt="Coded addition.txt commit graph">